The Types of Fire Risk Assessments Available

 The Types of Fire Risk Assessments

 In the UK, fire risk assessments (FRAs) for multi-occupied residential buildings, such as blocks of flats, are categorised into four types based on their scope and intrusiveness.
-These assessments are mandated under the Regulatory Reform (Fire Safety) Order 2005 to ensure fire safety compliance.
+These assessments are mandated under the Regulatory Reform (Fire Safety) Order 2005.
 Below is a clear explanation of the differences between Type 1, Type 2, Type 3, and Type 4 fire risk assessments, tailored to the UK context.

 Type 1 Fire Risk Assessment

-– Scope: The most common and basic FRA, focusing only on the common parts of a building (e.g., corridors, stairwells, lobbies, communal entrances).
+– Scope: The most common and basic FRA focuses only on the common parts of a building (e.g., corridors, stairwells, lobbies, communal entrances).

 – Nature: Non-destructive, meaning no physical damage is done to the structure during the inspection.